 This Mediterranean-inspired dish will have your mouth watering…

-- 1 pound baby Dutch yellow potatoes
+- 1 pound baby Dutch yellow potatoes (the smaller size the better)

 - 1 pound green beans